ace-wg/ace-key-groupcomm/draft-ietf-ace-key-groupcomm.md

 A Client MUST support the following parameters.

-* 'scope', 'gkty', 'key', 'num', 'exp', 'gid', 'gname', 'guri', 'pub_keys', 'peer_identifiers', 'ace_groupcomm_profile', 'control_uri', 'rekeying_scheme'.
+* 'scope', 'gkty', 'key', 'num', 'exp', 'gid', 'gname', 'guri', 'creds', 'peer_identifiers', 'ace_groupcomm_profile', 'control_uri', 'rekeying_scheme'.

 A Client SHOULD support the following parameter.

-* 'get_pub_keys'.
+* 'get_creds'.
 That is, not supporting this parameter would yield the inconvenient and undesirable behavior where: i) the Client does not ask for the other group members' authentication credentials upon joining the group (see {{ssec-key-distribution-exchange}}); and ii) later on as a group member, the Client only retrieves the authentication credentials of all group members (see {{sec-key-retrieval-all}}).

 A Client MAY support the following optional parameters.
 Application profiles of this specification MAY define that Clients must or should support these parameters instead (OPT15).